Make sure this part fits

 Q:

-What is the first step to replace the steering knuckle for the 2006 Buick Rendezvous?
+What should be removed after reconnecting the tie rod for the 2006 Buick Rendezvous?
 Posted by Customer

 A: